mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 ```

-It took me a while to start using `typealias`, but I really like it, and it does
+It took me a while to start using `typealias`, but I really like it now since it
-greatly simplify describing async results.
+simplifies describing async results and makes the code more readable.

-This service tells us that we will be able to get movies asynchronously (well, a
+This service tells us that we will be able to get movies asynchronously.
+Well, a
-sompletion block implies it, but doesn't *require* the operation to be async) in
+completion block implies it, but doesn't enforce async).
+The result data for the
-two ways.
-The result data for the two operations will be indentically formatted.
+two array functions will be indentically formatted, while the third function may
+return a single object.

 # Step 4 - Add Alamofire and AlamofireObjectMapper to the project

 Before we can add an API-specific implementation to the project, we must add two
-so called `pods` to the project.
-Make sure CocoaPods is properly installed, then
-run the following command from the `DemoApplication` folder:
+`pods`.
+Make sure CocoaPods is installed, then run the following in the app root:

 ```
 pod init
 ```

-This will create a `pod file` in your project root, in which you can specify the
-pods the app requires.
+This will create a `Podfile`, in which you can specify the pods the app requires.
 Make sure that the file looks like this:

 ```
 // Podfile